Yeonwoo-Kim/Pytorch/README.md

   - Predict maximum significance wave height

-  - This is the maximum significance crest prediction problem using the observations of the Ocean Data Buoy report.<br>
+  - This is the maximum significance wave height prediction problem using the observations of the Ocean Data Buoy report.<br>
     The Ocean Data Buoy observes marine weather phenomena with various weather equipment at sea level.
     Depending on the shape, there are two types, ship type and disk type, and Pagoe and Paegui measure and analyze the moving acceleration of the buoyant body at sea level.
     For the Train data, it consists of daily data from 2014 to 2018, so you can study it to predict test data.